tigrawap/Flask-Starter/readme.md

 ### Structure

 Flask-Starter utilizes Flask blueprints.
-You can use blueprints as sepparate applications, attach some blueprint to specific subdomain and etc.
+You can use blueprints as separate applications, attach a blueprint to a specific subdomain, etc.
 But you also can use blueprints for grouping logic.
 For example: User blueprint for all user-related tasks and models.